-- The technical server handles the video streams processing, prepares links, and connects the broadcaster with the viewers.
+- The technical server handles the video stream processing, prepares links, and connects the broadcaster with the viewers.

 Also, as with any app with social elements, a live video streaming app needs an admin panel to manage and moderate users.
 This element of the app is also the backend developers’ responsibility.

 QA specialists.
 At Agilie, we eradicate all appearing bugs continuously, right over the course of the development process.
-We suggest you use the same practice: having a QA specialist to control the product’s quality on the development stage will save you a lot of time and money post-release.
+We suggest you use the same practice: having a QA specialist control the product’s quality during the development stage will save you a lot of time and money post-release.

 Project manager.
-Throughout the product development process, a project manager organizes all development activities and facilitates communication between all participants of the process.
+Throughout the product development process, a project manager organizes all development activities and facilitates communication between all participants in the process.

 Besides that, in the project planning stage, a PM is working on the requirements, setting up the informational environment, and communication channels.
 In the pre-release stage, the PM’s activities include finalizing all tasks, submitting the app to the app store, and setting up future marketing objectives.